 Burning off your household or garden waste (organic, wet and green vegetation) in the open or using a backyard incinerator is banned, year round.
 We will issue an on-the-spot fine of $200 to people who burn fires to dispose of waste, or who light a fire without first obtaining a permit.

 This ban prevents fires and protects public health, especially people with breathing difficulties like asthma.

 In more heavily populated residential areas we are encouraging residents to consider burning as a last resort to:

-- Limit the need in the current situation for CFA volunteers having to attend call outs
+- Limit the need for CFA volunteers having to attend call outs

 - Limit the need for City staff to attend private property to inspect, and respond to complaints

-- Limit smoke in the environment to ensure the best possible health for the community at this time, with coronavirus impacting airways and lungs
+- Limit smoke in the environment to ensure the best possible health for the community.

 Alternatives to burning off include using your organics bin.
 When material is too large to fit in your organics bin, green waste can be disposed of free of charge at the Eaglehawk Landfill and Heathcote Transfer Station.